TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Ambassador.md

 <br />

-The exploit essentially enters a while-true loop, repeatedly substituting a random plugin from the list in each GET request until it receives a status code of 200, indicating the file has been successfully retrieved.
+The exploit essentially enters a `while-true loop`, repeatedly substituting a `random plugin from the list` in each GET request until it receives a status code of `200`, indicating the `file` has been `successfully retrieved`.

 <br />